 Viewing aids help us see objects in the sky and are often only needed for specific uses or requirements.

-A Barlow lens is used to multiply the magnification of an existing eye piece.
-Using a special set of lens, a Barlow can double or triple the magnification of an eye piece.
+A Barlow lens is used to multiply the magnification of an existing eye piece (EP).
+Using a special set of lenses, a Barlow can double or triple the magnification of an eye piece.
 For example, a 2x Barlow can turn a 22mm EP into an 11mm.
 There will be some loss of image quality but its usually not noticeable.
 It’s a lower cost alternative to having EP’s at focal lengths you don’t often use such as short one for high magnification.

 Focal reducers are the opposite of Barlows.
 Focal reducers use a series of lenses to artificially shorten the focal length of a telescope allowing for faster focal ratios which brightens objects and produces a wider field of view.
-Focal reducers are often used for astrophotography but with the growth of electronically assisted astronomy (EAA), focal reducers speed up image capture.
-For example, a 6.3 focal reducer can turn a F10 SCT into a F6.3.
-Focal reducers tend to be specific to a model of telescope.
+Focal reducers are often used for astrophotography but with the growth of electronically assisted astronomy (EAA), focal reducers speed up focal ratio of the scope and reduce your focal length.
+For example, a 0.63X focal reducer can turn a 1500mm F10 SCT into a 945mm F6.3.
+Focal reducers are typically specific to a model of telescope.

 Camera adapters are used to attach a DSLR to a telescope for astrophotography or EAA.
 Adapters usually have a tube that fits into the focuser and then an adapter that fits a specific type of camera such as a Canon or Nikon.
 You can also buy adapter kits that can be used with smartphones with some success.